Simulating a coin with irrational bias using rational arithmetic: Conclusions and future work

 The algorithm has been applied to the simulation of $\gamma$ and of $\pi/4$.
 The former solves an open question in \cite{Flajolet11}, and establishes that $\gamma$ can be simulated using rational arithmetic only.
 In both cases the average numbers of consumed inputs and of required operations are very small.

 As future work, an interesting extension would be to allow the inputs to be biased coins, with an arbitrary and possibly unknown parameter $p$.
-A straightforward approach for this problem is to transform the input $p$-coins into $1/2$-coins and then apply the algorithm presented here; but perhaps a more efficient approach can be found.
+A straightforward approach for this problem is to transform the input $p$-coins into $1/2$-coins and then apply the algorithm presented here.
+With $p$ unknown, the average number of $1/2$-coins that can be obtained per $p$-coin is known to be at most $-\log_2 p - \log_2(1-p)$, and a rate arbitrarily close to this can be achieved using Peres' iterative version of von Neumann's procedure \cite{Peres92}.
+Consequently, the average number of $p$-coin inputs needed to generate a $\target$-coin using this approach can be roughly approximated by $\E[L] / (-\log_2 p - \log_2(1-p))$, with $\E[L]$ as resulting from Algorithm \ref{algo: main} (and bounded by Theorem \ref{theo: number of inputs}).
+Perhaps a more efficient method can be found.